 This method constructs a PythonExecutable instance.
 It essentially says build an executable embedding Python from this distribution.

 The accepted arguments are:

 - name (str) The name of the application being built.
-This will be used to construct the default filename of the executable. - config (PythonEmbeddedConfig) The default configuration of the embedded Python interpreter.
+This will be used to construct the default filename of the executable. - resources_policy (str) The policy to apply when adding resources to the produced instance.